Academy Details

 Lessons are structured in a format including review work, current piece, and new assignments.
 Lessons cover specific directions and strategies to achieve weekly assignments.

-Annual goals & Customized lesson plans
+Annual goals & Customized plan

-At the start of each academic school year, the student, parent, and teacher cooperatively set annual goals and a customized plan.
+At the start of each academic school year, the student, parent, and teacher cooperatively set annual goals and customized plan.

-Take home Lessons planners
+Take home Practice planners

-Lesson planners are custom designed to suit the needs of the student and formatted to accommodate family life styles and desires.
+Practice planners are custom designed to suit the needs of the student and formatted to accommodate family life styles and desires.

 Friendly and nurturing environment